 Probably one of the most renowned libraries available, Slick provides out of the box slider functionality so you can focus on styling.
 It’s that popular there’s even a react equivalent.

 A popular trend in web design is a filtering UI.
 Usually there’s a masonry grid of blog posts and at the top there will be filter buttons.
-Isotope allows you to filter these posts by attaching a click event listener to each of the buttons.
-Then, if the button shares the same class with any of the posts, once clicked, all the posts not matching that class, will fade away.
+Isotope allows you to filter these posts by attaching a click event listener to the button parent element.
+Then, when the button is pressed and shares the same class with any of the posts, all the posts not matching that class, will fade away.
 I personally love this library, the built in fade away animation and thorough documentation makes implementing a filtering feature a breeze.

 Speaking of masonry, there’s no reason to fear when you see a brick wall styling block in designs anymore, masonry.js has your back.
 Metafizzy (creator of isotope) offers a very simple way to create that masonry UI.
 Although a masonry layout is somewhat more achievable in native CSS now with CSS grid, for initial prototyping masonry.js allows you to create this complex layout with just a little configuration.
 Also, packery.js achieves the same as this library with a few less options and being less in file size.
 I’ve found packery to be a little less buggy, especially when setting widths of the masonry elements and when resizing the window width.

 In need of a light-box? fancybox to the rescue.
 Again, another very intuitive library to use.
 Options include: image light-box galleries, pop up models and instant play video light-boxes.
 It’s my go to light-box library to use when working with jQuery.